-Going Green Sustainability Project
+Going Green Sustainability Plan

 In 2009, REACH began a transformational program aimed at incorporating green practices into our administrative, purchasing, and office procedures.
-Through a generous grant from the Neighborhood Builders Award of Bank of America, we began implementation of the REACH Going Green Sustainability Project, designed to transform our overall organizational culture and day-to-day operational practices.
+Through a generous grant from the Neighborhood Builders Award of Bank of America, we began implementation of the REACH Going Green Sustainability Plan, designed to transform our overall organizational culture and day-to-day operational practices.
 REACH believes strongly that livability and sustainability are closely aligned.
 By incorporating renewable, energy-efficient practices into our current and future affordable housing developments, and throughout our organizational practices, REACH is promoting greater environmental and social health for our community and the planet.

 For several years in a row, REACH has ranked among the Top 100 Best Green Companies to Work For by OregonBusiness magazine.